-Taxing Military Pensions
+Military Pensions and Federal Tax

 If you receive a Department of Defense pension that’s based on your rank, time in service and final pay, the IRS treats this as new income and requires you to report it as income.
 Because these pensions weren’t funded by withholding from your paycheck, they’re subject to income tax as other earnings are.
 Report the amount of your military pension on lines 16a and 16b of your Form 1040 or 12a and 12b of your Form 1040A.

 The Department of Defense will withhold estimated income taxes on your retirement pension if you submit a Form W-4 to notify it of your withholding situation.
 In this case, taxes on your pension are withheld as you receive it just like income from employment is.
 While this may not eliminate your year-end tax bill if you have other sources of income, withholding protects you against penalties for late payment and interest that may accrue if you don’t contribute taxes in a pay-as-you-go fashion.

 Receiving an armed forces pension doesn’t exclude you from receiving a Social Security retirement pension as well.
 While Social Security retirement benefits on their own aren’t usually taxable, you may be taxed on a portion of your benefit if your military pension and other sources of income are large enough.
 If half of your Social Security benefit plus all of your other income, including your military pension, exceeds $25,000 for individuals and $32,000 for married couples filing jointly, some of your Social Security income is subject to tax.
 The taxable portion varies by the amount of your other earnings.